delcroip/dolibarr_project_timesheet/README.md

 # Functionnalities eligible for removal
-- favoris

 # Functionnalities not maintained
  - timesheet navigation & submit done with Ajax ( no reload of the entire page needed)

 # known bug/limitation
-- If the combo box ajax bug, it's not possible to enter new whitelist, new config parameters enable to deactivate for all dolibarr.
 - Back ground color not working with the metro theme (work arround: replace "background:#fafafa!important" by "background:" in htdocs\theme\metro\style.css.php:2253).

 # Next dev under anaylse
 - Ressource planning  (planning for TL and PM + weekly summary by email to user)